kristianmandrup/authorize-mw/README.md

     @cannotRules.include rule
 ```

+## Using permit-for

-Creating the permit using `permitFor factory
+Creating the permit using `permit-for factory

 ```
-myPermit = permitFor 'a man walking into the bar', ->
+sexy-permit = permit-for 'a sexy woman',
-  # return true if this permit applies for this access obj
+  # return true if this permit does not apply (should be excluded!) this access obj
-  match: (access) ->
+  exMatch: (access) ->
-    access is 'x'

-  # execute all methods in Object rules (or according to current context)
+    user = access.user
+    user.gender is 'female' and user.looks is 'sexy'

   rules:
     manage: ->
-      can 'manage', ['post', 'comment']
-    publish: ->
-      can 'publish', ['post']
+      can 'manipulate', ['person'], (obj) ->
+        obj.gender is 'male'
 ```

+## Rules

-The permit, when constructed should run all the rules to build the `canRules` and `cannotRules`
+The `permit`, when matched successfully for the `access` object, should run all the rules.
+This will populate the `canRules` and `cannotRules` of the permit.

-Another strategy would be to only run the rule that matches the incoming action?
+Another strategy would be to only run the rules that matches the incoming action,
+f.ex for the `sexy-permit` only run the `manage` rules if the user is trying to `manage` something.

+It has yet to be decided which of these strategies to use or if it should be up to the developer to define
+the strategy somehow.

+## Permit base class

-`permitFor` should also optionally take a `Permit` class argument, such as `AdminPermit` to further greater reuse!
+`permit-for` should optionally take a `Permit` class argument, such as `AdminPermit` to further greater reuse.
+i.e so that you specify the base class to be used for the instance constructed and not always just use the `Permit` class.
-It should test if the first argument in a string or not. if not a string, use this as the permit class,
+It should test if the first argument is a string or not.
+If not a string, use this as the permit class,
 then proceed normally with remaining arguments.

+Example:

-`myPermit = permitFor AdminPermit, 'a man walking into the bar', ->`
+`admin-bar-permit = permitFor AdminPermit, 'a man walking into the bar', ->`

-`permitFactories` shows how to use `permitFor` to build `Permits` and then how to use them using filters and allows.
+## Ability

 Ability wraps the permit execution for a given user.

 `Authorizer` is an even higher level wrapper to be used with `middleware` runner.

+## Normalize

+The `normalize` module, contains a function that is used to normalize such things as rule actions and rule subjects.
+This is used to ensure a permit access rule is *splatted out* before adding it to `canRules` or `cannotRules`

+## Intersect

+Intersect is used as a convenient way to easily set up a matching function for a permit.
+If the object intersects on the
+incoming access object, the permit can be used for that access object (in that context for that user).

+We have yet to fully test this and make it work!

+## Allower

+Determines if a given access rule should be allowed... (see test)

+Note: Currently it looks like it iterates all registered permits.
+It should be using filtered permits somehow,
+so it only iterates the set of permits that matches the given access object (i.e user and context)

 ## Testing